Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

 7. Individual Phase
 ##############################

-After following the given steps for the first couple of weeks, we were given the opportunity to explore the customizations of machine learning compilers.
+After completing the assigned tasks during the initial weeks of the project, we were granted the opportunity to define our own objectives for the final individual phase.
+As part of this phase, we were required to propose a pitch and develop a short sketch to present and explore our individual ideas.

 **********************************
 7.1 Our Pitch